RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/Resources.md

 #### Editing an external resource

-In case the selected resource is a folder the user can rename it from the “Rename folder” window that pops up when the user clicks on the edit icon present in the main content page.
-From this window the user can rename the title and description of the folder.
-Similarly for renaming internal or external resources, the user has to select the particular resource and on clicking the edit mode the “Rename resource” window appears.
-In this window the user can update the fields relevant to the resource type.
-In both cases clicking “Rename” will update the resources.
-The following figures depicts the renaming functionality of the RO resources.
+The user has to navigate to the specific resource that is to be edited and select it from the list by checking the checkbox.
+Upon clicking the edit option a new window called “Edit resource” appears.
+It has the following fields:
+* External URL:  This field allows the user to edit the URL of the external resource.
+The field initially shows the URL of the current resource.
+* Title: This field shows the resource title and the user can edit it.
+* Description:  The description field is editable and the user can add a description to the resource or update if already there is a description for the resource.
+* Resource type: The user can change the already existing resource type from the list of the resource types that will appear once the user  clicks on the box beneath resource type.
+* Licenses:  The user can also optionally edit the type of the licenses attached with the resource.
+* DOI:  The DOI section unfolds on clicking the down arrow alongside.
+In this section the user can select the following options:
+  * Not applicable DOI: The user selects this and declares that the resource is not having any DOI.
+  * Add existing DOI: The user selects this and adds an existing DOI of the resource (if any) in the field called “Current DOI”.
+  * Generate DOI: The user can generate a random DOI for the resource on selecting this option.

+Once done the user can click “Edit” to update the selected resource.
+The following figure depicts the edit functionality of an external resource.

 <p align="center"> <img src="https://box.psnc.pl/f/2d22549949/?raw=1" width="500"> </p>